milancontreras/StackBuilders-picoyplaca/README.md

 * at mornings from 7:00 - 9:30.
 * at afternoons from 16:00 - 19:30.

-Can not be on the road at Pico y Placa hours:
+Can not be on the road during Pico y Placa hours:
 * Mondays: License Plates ending in **1** or **2**.
 * Tuesday: License Plates ending in **3** or **4**.
 * Wednesday: License Plates ending in **5** or **6**.